jameskaupert/python-dev-container/README.md

 # python-dev-container
-Sample repo to explore setting up a baseline python devcontainer for VSCode with formatting and linting in place
+Template repo for setting up a baseline python devcontainer for VSCode with formatting and linting in place